capactio/capact/docs/content-development/guide.md

 | `.templates.steps[][].capact-outputTypeInstance` | A list of **TypeInstances**, from the called action, which are brought into the context of this **Implementations**.
 The `from` property must match the name of the output from the called Action.
 You can then use it in the Implementations `outputTypeInstanceRelations`, when defining relations between TypeInstances.                            |
 | `.templates.steps[][].capact-updateTypeInstance` | A list of **TypeInstances**, from the called action, which are brought into the context of this **Implementations** and will be used to update existing TypeInstance.
 The `from` property must match the name of the output from the called Action.                                                                                                    |

 Let's go through the **Implementation** and try to understand, what is happening in each step of the action.
-Our Confluence installation uses a PostgreSQL database.
+Our Mattermost installation uses a PostgreSQL database.
 We defined an additional input `postgresql` of type `cap.type.database.postgresql.config`.
 Additional inputs are optional, so we need to handle the scenario, where no **TypeInstance** for `postgresql`  was provided.
 The first workflow step `install-db` is conditionally using the `postgresql.install` **Interface** to create an PostgreSQL instance.

 > The `input-parameters` for `postgresql.install` are hardcoded in this example.
 In a real workflow, they should be generated or taken from the `input-parameters` for this **Implementation**.

-In the next step we are creating a database for the Confluence server.
+In the next step we are creating a database for the Mattermost server.
 If you look at the **Interface** definition of [`cap.interface.database.postgresql.create-db`](https://github.com/capactio/capact/tree/main/och-content/interface/database/postgresql/create-db.yaml), you will see, that it requires a `postgresql` **TypeInstance** of **Type** [`cap.type.database.postgresql.config`](https://github.com/capactio/capact/tree/main/och-content/type/database/postgresql/config.yaml) and input parameters [`cap.type.database.postgresql.database-input`](https://github.com/capactio/capact/tree/main/och-content/type/database/postgresql/database-input.yaml), and outputs a `database` **TypeInstance** of **Type** [`cap.type.database.postgresql.database`](https://github.com/capactio/capact/tree/main/och-content/type/database/postgresql/database.yaml).
 In the step, we are providing the inputs to the **Interface** via the `.arguments.artifacts` field.
 We also have to map the output of this step to our output definitions in `additionalOutput` and the implemented **Interface** in the `capact-outputTypeInstances` field.

 The `render-helm-args`, `fill-db-params-in-helm-args` and `fill-user-params-in-helm-args` steps are used to prepare the input parameters for the `helm.install` **Interface**.
 Jinja template engine is used here to render the Helm runner arguments with the required data from the `postgresql` and `database` **TypeInstances**.
 Those steps don't create any **TypeInstances** and serve only the purpose of creating the input parameters for the Helm runner.
 You can check the schema of the Helm runner args in the [Type manifest](https://github.com/capactio/capact/tree/main/och-content/type/runner/helm/run-input.yaml).